Real Solutions, Not An End to Asylum

 3. Create a more effective and timely immigration system.

-The immigration process is under-resourced, both failing to provide the due process rights of people seeking safety and creating inefficiencies for the government, leaving people in unecessary limbo.
+The immigration process is under-resourced, both failing to provide the due process rights of people seeking safety and creating inefficiencies for the government, leaving people in unnecessary limbo.
 The Biden administration and Congress need to fund more immigration court staff, interpreters, immigration judges and asylum officers.
 Increasing access to legal representation and information for people seeking asylum is critical so the system can function fairly and efficiently.
 Work permit applications also need to be more accessible, with shorter processing times to allow migrants and their families to become independent sooner.

 4. Strengthen refugee resettlement programs and other pathways to the United States.